Zum Inhalt springen

 Why Training Is the Most Cost-Effective Accessibility Measure

-The cost of retroactively fixing accessibility issues increases with every phase of the development process.
-A contrast problem that a designer catches in the design phase is fixed in seconds: a color value change.
-The same problem in production requires a design review, code change, testing and deployment.
-Multiplying these additional costs by the number of barriers typically occurring in a project (we identify an average of 80 to 150 individual findings per audit) makes clear why training is the most cost-effective accessibility measure: it prevents problems before they arise (project experience).
+The cost of retroactive fixing increases with every project phase.
+A contrast problem a designer catches in the design phase is fixed in seconds.
+The same problem in production requires review, code change, testing and deployment.
+Multiplied by the number of barriers per project (an average of 80 to 150 individual findings per audit, project experience), it becomes clear why training is so effective: it prevents problems before they arise.

-Our experience shows that teams that have completed an accessibility training produce 40 to 60 percent fewer barriers in subsequent audits than before.
-The greatest improvement appears in the most common barrier types: missing alt texts, insufficient contrasts, missing form labels and poor keyboard navigation.
-These four categories account for over 70 percent of all audit findings and are almost completely avoided after training (project experience).
+Teams that have completed an accessibility training produce 40 to 60 percent fewer barriers in subsequent audits than before (project experience).
+The greatest improvement appears in the most common types: missing alt texts, weak contrasts, missing form labels and poor keyboard navigation.
 The training investment therefore typically pays for itself within the first project after training.

 Long-term Accompaniment and Knowledge Building